Unix Mailing Lists, Chats, and Similar Resources

 Software: Practice and Experience is an international journal discussing tools and practices for software systems and applications.

 It was started in 1971, and is issued monthly.
 Many articles are available as PDFs without an institutional subscription.
-There is a mailing list available to receive notifications of new articles and issues.
+There is a mailing list available on the website to receive notifications of new articles and issues.

-Non IT-related, there is an Internet service delivering one new English word and its dictionary definitions to your email daily, available at https://wordsmith.org/.
+Non IT-related, there is an Internet service delivering one new English word and its dictionary definition to your email daily, available at https://wordsmith.org/.

 Its mailing list is available at https://wordsmith.org/awad/ (A.Word.A.Day).